Table of content

 This guide will help you understand all there is to know about customer experience.
 You will learn:

 Customer experience is defined as the complete experience of your customer when dealing with the company.

 It helps you step in the customer’s shoes and experience their reality as they interact with your brand.
-Thus, it incorporates various factors like emotions, attitudes, responses, and behaviors.
+Thus, it incorporates various factors, such as: